blaisedias/jivelite/README.visualiserapplet.md

 * **Randomise Visualiser Image Sequence:**
     When multiple spectrum analyzers and VU meters are enabled, the visualiser image selected for display changes when the track changes.
     Selecting this option randomises the sequence in which images are selected.
+* **Change Visualiser On Track Change**
+    Change visualiser graphics when the track changes.
+This only has an effect when multiple visualiser have been selected.
 * **Cache Visualiser Images in RAM:**
     Cache visualiser images in RAM for quick retrieval when changing the visualiser image for display.
- *WARNING* turning this on may result in significant increase memory usage by JiveLite.
+ *WARNING* turning this ON can result in significant increase memory usage by JiveLite, which adversely affect operation of the target device.
- The recommended (and default) setting is OFF.
+ The default setting is OFF, this guarantees stability on resource constrained targets.
+* **Change Visualiser On Timer (Seconds)**
+    Change visualiser graphics after a fixed period of time.
+This only has an effect when multiple visualiser have been selected.
+A value of 0 or none diables this feature.
-* **Resize Images:** Manually resize visualiser images so that resized images are available immediately for display in the NowPlaying views.
+* **Image Resize:** Manually resize visualiser images so that resized images are available immediately for display in the NowPlaying views.
 *Note:* Resize operations are not quick especially for analog VU meters.
 Be prepared for significant delays when selecting any of the resize actions below.
   * **Resize Selected Visualiser Images:** Resize all visualiser images (spectrum analyzer and VU meter) the have been selected.